 The title of the show came from a discussion I had with the poet Robert Hass, when asked: What is the role of the artist/writer/poet in the current climate?
 He responded: “The famous saying is Robert Duncan’s: The responsibility of the artist is keeping the ability to respond.
 In the present climate that’s everyone’s responsibility.
 My wife says we should try to do something that takes us out of our comfort zone every day.
 For me that tax is too high, so I try three days a week.”

 Ajit Chauhan (b.
-1981) is an artist who lives in San Francisco, California.
+1981) lives in the sanctuary city of San Francisco, California.
 His work has been exhibited at the Saatchi Gallery in London, White Columns NY, CCA Wattis Institute for Contemporary Arts, the Berkeley Art Museum, Jack Hanley Gallery, Annarumma Gallery Naples, Italy, SVIT Prague, Czech Republic, and most recently the KMAC Museum in Louisville, Kentucky.
-His work concurrently being shown at Fused Space in the exhibition Seven Places of the Mind curated by Margaret Tedesco.
+His work is concurrently being shown at Fused Space in the exhibition Seven Places of the Mind curated by Margaret Tedesco.